Iran’s death row victims from barista to karate champ as brutal executions continue

 The 23 year-old was accused of burning a bin, blocking a road, and stabbing a member of the Basij militia with a machete.

-Mr Shekari lived in Tehran with his parents, where he was employed at a coffee shop in a working-class neighborhood.
+Shekari lived in Tehran with his parents, where he was employed at a coffee shop in a working-class neighbourhood.

 He was arrested on 25 September, convicted on 20 November and his death reported on 8 December.

-He was charged with “moharebeh,” a Farsi word meaning “waging war against God,” a charge which has been issued to several protesters.
+He was charged with “moharebeh”, a Farsi word meaning “waging war against God”, a charge which has been issued to several protesters.

-Karate champion Mohammad Mehdi Karami, 22
+Mohammad Mehdi Karami, 22

 Mohammad Karami was a karate champion, winning over a dozen medals in national contests.